acamae/acamae-frontend/README.md

 #### GitHub Actions

-- **CI general (`ci.yml`)**: Se ejecuta en todas las ramas y PRs.
-Valida el código con linter (auto-fix y estricto), build, tests unitarios y cobertura.
-Sube los reportes de cobertura como artefacto.
-- **Release & Lighthouse (`publish-and-lighthouse.yml`)**: Solo en `main`.
-Versiona y publica automáticamente con Lerna usando Conventional Commits, sube el paquete a GitHub Packages y audita el build con Lighthouse CI.
-Los resultados de Lighthouse se suben como artefacto y no bloquean el flujo de publicación.
+- **CI (`ci.yml`)**: Runs on all pushes and PRs to `main`, `feature/*`, and `fix/*`.
+Validates code with linter (auto-fix and strict), build, unit tests, coverage, and SonarCloud analysis.
+- **Release (`release.yml`)**: Runs only on `release` branch.
+Automates versioning, tagging, and publishing with Lerna using Conventional Commits.
+Only `release` branch is allowed for versioning/publishing.
+- **Lighthouse (`lighthouse.yml`)**: Runs after CI on `main`.
+Audits performance, accessibility, and best practices.
+Uploads Lighthouse reports as artifacts and creates issues on regression.

 #### Husky + lint-staged

 - **Pre-commit**:
-  - Salta automáticamente en commits de versionado de Lerna (detectando `[skip ci]` en el mensaje).
+  - Skips automatically on Lerna versioning commits (detects `[skip ci]` in the message).
-  - Chequeo de tipos con TypeScript (`tsc --noEmit`).
+  - Type checking with TypeScript (`tsc --noEmit`).
-  - Ejecuta tests unitarios solo en los archivos staged relevantes.
+  - Runs unit tests only on staged files.
-  - Linter y formateo automático en los archivos staged mediante lint-staged (ESLint y Prettier).
+  - Linter and auto-formatting on staged files via lint-staged (ESLint and Prettier).
-  - Si queda algún error tras el auto-fix, el commit es bloqueado.
+  - If any error remains after auto-fix, the commit is blocked.
-- **Commit-msg**: Valida que todos los mensajes de commit sigan el estándar Conventional Commits usando commitlint.
+- **Commit-msg**: Validates that all commit messages follow Conventional Commits using commitlint.

 #### Other best practices

 - `.gitattributes` and `.prettierrc` enforce LF line endings to avoid cross-platform issues.
 - Workflows are separated for clarity and efficiency.
-- Main branch protection: only publishes and audits on `main` after all quality checks pass.
+- Main branch protection: only PRs to `main`, no direct pushes, all checks must pass.

 ---